User Review

 Spaghetti

-Literal meaning (Italian): lengths/pieces of cord
+Literal meaning (Italian):

 America’s favorite shape, Spaghetti is the perfect choice for nearly any sauce, or it can be used to make casseroles or stir-fry dishes.
 Go beyond tomato sauce and see what your favorite becomes.